 13/12/2018 12:33 PM by

 An important area which Microsoft does not apply strict standards to, is documenting instructions.
 This is often a confusing dilemma for many people, as the way in which instructions are worded and arranged is very important in helping the user understand the instructions.
 Therefore, the instructions should be minimalistic, clear and concise.

-In Ken Getz's words you MUST ALWAYS list the items in the order the user selects them.
+In Ken Getz's words, you MUST ALWAYS list the items in the order the user selects them.
 I often see on Microsoft documentation: 'Select All Programs from the Start menu'.
-That's inexecusable!
+That's inexcusable!

 Click Start, then All Programs, then Accessories, then Calculator.Figure: Bad Example - No visual cue is given for separate steps

 Start - All Programs - Accessories - CalculatorFigure: Bad Example - Dashes are easy to glance over

 Start --> All Programs --> Accessories --> CalculatorFigure: Bad Example - This is better but looks unprofessional

 Start | All Programs | Accessories | CalculatorFigure: Good Example

 Do you feel this rule needs an update?